Altruism (biology): Reciprocity mechanisms

 Altruism in animals describes a range of behaviors performed by animals that may be to their own disadvantage but which benefit others.
 The costs and benefits are measured in terms of reproductive fitness, or expected number of offspring.
 So by behaving altruistically, an organism reduces the number of offspring it is likely to produce itself, but boosts the likelihood that other organisms are to produce offspring.
 There are other forms of altruism in nature other than risk-taking behavior, such as reciprocal altruism.
 This biological notion of altruism is not identical to the everyday human concept.
-For humans, an action would only be called 'altruistic' if it was done with the conscious intention of helping another.
+For humans, an action would only be called 'altruistic' if it was performed with the conscious intention of helping another.
 Yet in the biological sense there is no such requirement.
 Instead, until we can communicate directly with other species, an accurate theory to describe altruistic acts between species is Biological Market Theory.

 Humans and other animals exchange benefits in several ways, known technically as reciprocity mechanism.
 No matter what the mechanism, the common thread is that benefits find their way back to the original giver.

 Symmetry-based

 Also known as the "buddy-system", mutual affection between two parties prompts similar behavior in both directions without need to track of daily give-and-take, so long as the overall relationship remains satisfactory.
-This is one of the most common mechanism of reciprocity in nature, this kind is present in humans, primates, and many other mammals.
+This is one of the most common mechanisms of reciprocity in nature, this kind is present in humans, primates, and many other mammals.